Clover vs Stripe 2026: Fees, Features & Best Use Cases

 • Account holds and verification issues are reported during high-growth periods

 Users appreciate the pricing clarity but acknowledge that extracting full value requires technical resources or platform partnerships.
-Support for Android mobile apps adds flexibility for service providers.
+Stripe holds an average rating of 4.2 out of 5 on G2 as of August 2026.

 Square enters nearly every payment processor comparison because it bridges the gap between Clover's hardware focus and Stripe's online flexibility.
 Seeing where Square fits helps clarify what each platform does best.